EZePiZy/RISC-V-CPU/RTL/CONTROL_UNIT/README.md

 #### `slli`

+Shift logical left immediate, this instruction shifts the contents of a given register left by the amount specified in the immediate.

 Control Signal | Expected | Notes               |
  :-----------: | :------: | :------------------ |
 `RegWrite`     | `1`      | Writing to Register |